 Pennsylvania Public Utility Commission, Bureau of Investigation and Enforcement v.
 Philadelphia Gas Works.
 Docket No. C-2019-3013933.
 On December 19, 2019, an explosion occurred on the 1400 Block of South Eighth Street in Philadelphia that resulted in two fatalities.
-The Commission's Bureau of Investigation and Enforcement ("BI&E) conducted an investigation.
-Part of the investigation is to gather physical evidence at the scene as described in 49 CFR 190.203.
+The Commission's Bureau of Investigation and Enforcement ("BI&E") conducted an investigation, leading to a formal complaint being filed on July 15, 2022.
+Following partial litigation of the matter, a settlement was reached with BI&E that resulted in no civil penalty, but included the creation of Residential Methane Detector Pilot Program where PGW agreed to commit \$800,000 towards the implementation.
+The settlement also included various other actions by PGW, such as coordination and training with the excavator community that will create some additional but unquantified expenses.
+The settlement is pending final approval by the Commission.